 What is unraveling?
 When one side of the pair has troubles coordinating the timing of transactions it leads to unraveling.
 Unraveling happens instead of matching because someone is in a hurry.

 - When a university offers a guaranteed spot to promising school football player if he joins its football team on admission, it can lead to unraveling.
 Why?
-The student is roughly 14 years old and you can not be sure if he stays in the sport and if he decides to continue his education at all.
+The high school student is roughly 14 years old, and you can not be sure if he stays in the sport and if he decides to continue his education at all.
 But the spot is reserved regardless of his future decisions and circumstances.

-- Marriage market unraveling: in some countries parents still bestow their children in marriage even before they are born.
+- Marriage market unraveling: in some countries parents still, bestow their children in marriage even before they are born.
 It inevitably leads to conflicts and unraveling in the future.

-How market design manages unraveling?
+How market design manages to unravel?

 With the help of matchmaking, of course.